Amazon

 The Two Main Review Types on Amazon

-The one most sellers care about, product reviews, are vital to search rankings and conversion rates on Amazon, and seller feedback (while important) isn’t something sellers actively try to build– but it is good for both to get 5-star ratings consistently.
+The one most sellers care about, product reviews, are vital to search rankings and conversion rates on Amazon, and seller feedback (while important) isn’t something sellers actively try to build, but it is good for both to get 5-star ratings consistently.
+A high star rating is crucial for ecommerce success.
+When running online businesses, positive reviews serve as social proof and are essential for improving product listing visibility.

 Let’s look at each one in depth.